PX4/PX4-user_guide/en/sensor/thunderfly_tachometer.md

 ```
 Now, you should see uOrb messages containing data from the sensor.
 For periodic display, you can add `-n 50` parametr after the command, which prints next 50 messages.

+#### Check by QGroundControl

+In QGC select [MavlinkInspector](https://docs.qgroundcontrol.com/master/en/analyze_view/mavlink_inspector.html) from  `menu` > `Analyze tools` > `Mavlink Inspector`.

-You can also see the data in the QGroundControl in the [MavlinkInspector](https://docs.qgroundcontrol.com/master/en/analyze_view/mavlink_inspector.html) section.
-You should see an RPM messages here.
+Then you should see the data and its update rate in the list.
+You should see an `raw_rpm` messages here.
+If there the `raw_rpm` message missig, you should check that driver is running.
+In the case the message exists, click on it.
+In the right side of QGC window you should see the live sensor data.

 ### Parameter Setup
 Usually sensors can be used without configuration.